 Gestational diabetes is more common in women with PCOS, which isn’t too surprising since diabetes has a higher chance of occurring in those who are overweight to begin with (source).
-Going into a pregnancy with a healthy weight and eating plan can help improve your chances of getting that test back as a negative.
+Going into a pregnancy with a healthy weight and eating plan can help improve your chances of sailing through pregnancy in good health.

 Multiple Children with PCOS?

 Once you’ve had your first baby, it might seem impossible to ever conceive again if you struggled with PCOS symptoms the first time around.
 Years of infertility can really teach you to appreciate a child, but it’s natural to want more than one.